-- 1.3.1 To take such action as may in his or her opinion be necessary or appropriate in connection with: - (a) All operational management matters for these functions and service areas for which he or she has responsibility under this Constitution and the enforcement of all legislation relating to his/her functions and service areas; - (b) Persons and/or property for which he/she and his/her service has responsibility; - (c) The implementation of decisions properly authorised by the Council or a Board or Committee of the Council or by an Officer acting under delegated powers; - (d) The performance of any action for which he/she is specified as responsible in any policy, procedure or other document approved or adopted by the Council or a Board or Committee of the Council, or by an Officer acting under delegated powers; and - (e) The response to consultation documents following consultation with the relevant Committee Chair. - 1.3.2 To serve a requisition for information about an interest in land using powers relevant to the operation of the service area. - 1.3.3 To authorise Officers to conduct directed surveillance or the use of covert human intelligence sources and the accessing of communications data in accordance with the Regulation of Investigatory Powers Act 2000.
-The use of juveniles and
+- 1.3.1 To take such action as may in his or her opinion be necessary or appropriate in connection with: - (a) All operational management matters for these functions and service areas for which he or she has responsibility under this Constitution and the enforcement of all legislation relating to his/her functions and service areas; - Persons and/or property for which he/she and his/her service has responsibility; - (c) The implementation of decisions properly authorised by the Council or a Board or Committee of the Council or by an Officer acting under delegated powers; - (d) The performance of any action for which he/she is specified as responsible in any policy, procedure or other document approved or adopted by the Council or a Board or Committee of the Council, or by an Officer acting under delegated powers; and - (e) The response to consultation documents following consultation with the relevant Committee Chair. - 1.3.2 To serve a requisition for information about an interest in land using powers relevant to the operation of the service area. - 1.3.3 To authorise Officers to conduct directed surveillance or the use of covert human intelligence sources and the accessing of communications data in accordance with the Regulation of Investigatory Powers Act 2000.
+The use of juveniles and vulnerable individuals as covert human intelligence sources shall only be authorised by the Chief Executive.

-- vulnerable individuals as covert human intelligence sources shall only be authorised by the Chief Executive. - 1.3.4 To award contracts within budget up to the value of £100,000 unless the contract is in respect of a matter that has been previously approved by Full Council or Committee in which case the Strategic Directors may award contracts of £100,000 or greater subject to it being within the approved budget for that scheme (see paragraph 4, Budget and Policy Framework Procedure Rules for Urgent Decisions outside the Council's Budget and Policy Framework). - 1.3.5 To sign contracts of a value below £50,000 or some other Officer authorised by him/her to do so. - 1.3.6 And arising from his/her respective functions the Chief Executive and Strategic Directors are authorised: - (a) To manage, direct and control all resources in accordance with the Council's policies and procedures; - (b) To co-ordinate and monitor work through approved plans and policies, ensuring compliance with targets and performance to the relevant Committee; - (c) To determine the level of charges for Council services in order to maximise income and in accordance with agreed charging policies; - (d) To ensure compliance with and discharge of all relevant legislation, Acts of Parliament orders, regulations and directives and the Council's policies and procedures (including all enforcement matters); - (e) To provide and submit a bid for resources in accordance with the approved budget process; - (f) To support Members in their monitoring and community governance roles; - (g) To recommend to the Head of Law and Democracy the prosecution or instigation of any legal proceedings on behalf of the Council; - (h) To issue licences and registrations relating to any of the approved functions; - (i) To support the Council in the development of the Council's policy framework; and
+- 1.3.4 To award contracts within budget up to the value of £100,000 unless the contract is in respect of a matter that has been previously approved by Full Council or Committee in which case the Strategic Directors may award contracts of £100,000 or greater subject to it being within the approved budget for that scheme (see paragraph 4, Budget and Policy Framework Procedure Rules for Urgent Decisions outside the Council's Budget and Policy Framework). - 1.3.5 To sign contracts of a value below £50,000 or some other Officer authorised by him/her to do so. - 1.3.6 Following consultation with the Section 151 Officer and Monitoring Officer (or their deputies) and a Senior HR Officer to approve a Special Severance Payment below £20.000 - 1.3.7 And arising from his/her respective functions the Chief Executive and Strategic Directors are authorised: - (a) To manage, direct and control all resources in accordance with the Council's policies and procedures; - (b) To co-ordinate and monitor work through approved plans and policies, ensuring compliance with targets and performance to the relevant Committee; - (c) To determine the level of charges for Council services in order to maximise income and in accordance with agreed charging policies; - (d) To ensure compliance with and discharge of all relevant legislation, Acts of Parliament orders, regulations and directives and the Council's policies and procedures (including all enforcement matters); - To provide and submit a bid for resources in accordance with the approved budget process; - (f) To support Members in their monitoring and community governance roles; - (g) To recommend to the Head of Law and Democracy the prosecution or instigation of any legal proceedings on behalf of the Council; - (h) To issue licences and registrations relating to any of the approved functions;

-(j) In the absence of the Chief Executive to undertake on his/her behalf such actions as are required to enable to Council to fulfil its functions.
+- To support the Council in the development of the Council's policy framework; and - (j) In the absence of the Chief Executive to undertake on his/her behalf such actions as are required to enable to Council to fulfil its functions.